carlnotsagan/ast400a/_sources/assignments/projects.md

 > It is **strongly** encouraged that the written summary be prepared using `LaTeX` via tools such as Overleaf, MacTeX, or other and exported as a final PDF.
 AAS Journals also provide templates examples [here](https://journals.aas.org/aastex-package-for-manuscript-preparation/).
 PDF produced using Microsoft Word will also be accepted.

-The **oral presentation is 10min+5min questions**.
+The **oral presentation is 7min+3min questions**.

 ## Timeline

+-   **November 9, 2026, end of day**: submission of Draft Manuscript to D2L _and_ to two
+    peer-referees via email
--   **November 11, 2025, end of day**: submission of draft manuscript to peer-referees via email
+-   **November 17, 2026, end of day**: submission of Final Presentation to D2L
+-   **_Rolling_: November 17, 2026 to December 8, 2026**: submission of presentation feedback/QA to D2L and presenter
--   **November 27, 2025, end of day**: referees submit feedback to D2L and author
+-   **November 23, 2026, end of day**: referees submit feedback to D2L and author(s) via email
--   **December 4, 2025, end of day**: submission of final manuscript to D2L
+-   **December 8, 2026, end of day**: submission of final manuscript to D2L

-All files should be exchanged **in pdf** format, via email copying the instructor.
+All files should be exchanged **in pdf** format, via email copying the TA.
 To make sure that your peers have time to read, provide feedback, and incorporate that feedback, please adhere strictly to this timeline.
-Any deviations need to be agreed upon by all parties.

 ## Procedure to assign projects